For the latest admissions information, visit our website.

 Architecture and Urban Planning

 Admission to the School of Architecture and Urban Planning is selective and competitive.
-Most students admitted to the School will have a high school cumulative grade point average of 3.0 on a 4.0 unweighted scale and have a composite ACT score of at least 23 (SAT 1070).
-The application priority date for Architecture and Urban Planning is March 1 (for the subsequent fall term) or December 1 (for the spring term), but earlier application is advised.
-Performance on standardized tests, grade point average, and class rank is only a portion of the admission decision.
-Other factors include the applicant statements, rigor of high school curriculum, letters of recommendation, and extra-curricular activities.
+Most students admitted to the School will have a high school cumulative grade point average of 3.0 on a 4.0 unweighted scale.
+The application priority date for Architecture and Urban Planning is April 1 (for the subsequent fall term) or December 1 (for the spring term), but earlier application is advised.
+The School of Architecture and Urban Planning takes a wholistic approach when reviewing applicants.
+Grade point average is only a portion of the admission decision.
+Other factors include the applicant statements, rigor of high school curriculum, and extra-curricular activities.

 Engineering and Applied Science